 The primary or head coach is the person who makes the final decisions for the skater and serves as the overall coordinator of the teams’ activities.
 Secondary coaches need to understand that, while some recognition should go their direction, it is the primary coach who is recognized and accountable for the overall training environment of the athlete.

 There are pros and cons to team teaching and all coaches are urged to consider whether this is the right way for them to teach.

-Primary coach: manages, leads, monitors, and divides responsibilities intended to help accomplish goals and objectives among the secondary and specialty coaches
+Primary coach: manages, leads, monitors, and divides responsibilities intended to help accomplish goals and objectives among the secondary and specialty coaches.

 Secondary coach: supports primary coach, performs the tasks assigned to them by the primary coach, and communicates progress reports to the primary coach directly.

 Ingredients for a Successful Coaching Team

 - Respect for all other team coaches

 - Defined roles